Tiny recon robots herald new generation of drones

 Smaller companies are increasingly redefining the industry, however.

-Drones on display at this week’s DSEI defense fair at London’s Excel exhibition center include undersea robots that can act as mini submarines or simply drive along the surface of the seabed to clear mines or conduct reconnaissance.
+Drones on display at this week’s DSEI defence fair at London’s Excel exhibition centre include undersea robots that can act as mini submarines or simply drive along the surface of the seabed to clear mines or conduct reconnaissance.

 Remote control “quadrocopters” with four or more rotors can be launched from backpacks.

-Even conventional military vehicles are becoming increasingly robotized.
+Even conventional military vehicles are becoming increasingly robotised.
 The stand of U.S. truck manufacturer Oshkosh Corp showcases a picture of a convoy of military trucks it says are being entirely remote-controlled.

 Critics of the use of drones controlled remotely argue that they make warfare too clinical and easy, and too often end up killing innocent people.
 Advocates say the reality is that a drone removes the three “D”s - “difficult, dull and dangerous” - making it increasingly difficult to justify deploying human beings in certain situations.